• Contact us

 Why outages still happen today

 Complexity drives risk.
-The Uptime Institute’s latest analysis notes that while overall outage frequency and severity have trended down, modern architectures introduce new failure modes that operators must actively manage.⁴⁵ Within those incidents, IT and networking causes are a meaningful share and can create cross-provider ripple effects that make headlines.⁶ You cannot eliminate outages in a distributed, API-driven world.
+The Uptime Institute’s analysis notes that while overall outage frequency and severity have trended down, modern architectures introduce new failure modes that operators must actively manage.
+Within those incidents, IT and networking causes are a meaningful share and can create cross-provider ripple effects that make headlines.
+You cannot eliminate outages in a distributed, API-driven world.
 You can reduce blast radius, shorten recovery, and maintain business operations by assuming components will fail and designing your application platform to adapt.

 The domino effect of downtime

-Revenue loss: Outages are expensive.
-Uptime Intelligence reports that 54 percent of respondents said their most recent significant outage cost more than $100,000, and about one in five reported costs above $1 million.⁷⁸
+The costs of unplanned downtime compound in ways that rarely appear on a single dashboard.
+Financially, the exposure is significant: Uptime Intelligence reports that 54 percent of respondents said their most recent significant outage cost more than $100,000, and about one in five reported costs above $1 million.

 What your CEO and board want to hear when your cloud platform fails

-We have a current, tested continuity plan.
-It names owners, playbooks, and decision thresholds.
-It covers failure of identity, DNS, CDN, data stores, and CI systems, not just a cloud provider.
-NIST SP 800-34 offers a dependable framework for plan structure, roles, and exercises.¹⁰¹¹
+First, that you have a current, tested continuity plan: one that names owners, playbooks, and decision thresholds, and that covers failure of identity, DNS, CDN, data stores, and CI systems, not just a cloud provider.
+NIST SP 800-34 offers a dependable framework for plan structure, roles, and exercises.

-We can run the business in a degraded state.
-We know which services can operate read-only, what features we can shed, and what SLAs we can meet.
+Second, that you can run the business in a degraded state, knowing which services can operate read-only, what features can be shed, and what SLAs you can meet.

-We measure resilience work like any other investment.
-We track recovery performance against internal objectives, dependency count, and change failure rate.
-We report on incident causes and improvements in recovery time over time.
+And fourth, that you measure resilience work like any other investment: tracking recovery performance against internal objectives, dependency count, and change failure rate, and reporting on incident causes and improvements in recovery time over time.

 A resilience checklist for cloud-first teams